pudly/schmopera-hugo/content/articles/dont-miss-everybodys-got-a-story.md

 categories = "News"
 date = "2017-06-14T21:22:00-06:00"
 lastmod = "2017-06-14T22:09:00-06:00"
-publishDate = "2017-06-14T22:09:00-06:00"
-slug = "dont-miss-everybodys-got-a-story"
-title = "Don&#039;t miss: Everybody&#039;s Got a Story"
+preamble = "Clockwise from top left: Sarite Harris, Elena Juatco, Saccha Dennis, Michelle Bouey, and Kelly Holiff." publishDate = "2017-06-14T22:09:00-06:00" short_description = "Katie Edwards has conceived of this tribute to Canada's proud legacy of women singers and songwriters, and with the musical direction and arrangements by Jeannie Wyse, Everybody's Got a Story nods to greats like Joni Mitchell, Anne Murray, Celine Dion, Alanis Morissette, Shania Twain, Buffy Sainte-Marie, Jann Arden and Sarah McLachlan." slug = "dont-miss-everybodys-got-a-story" title = "Don&#039;t miss: Everybody&#039;s Got a Story"
 +++